-Attendance Verification

-Quorum Verification

-Invocation and Pledge of Allegiance
+Attendance Verification R. DeLaVergne Quorum Verification K. Austin Invocation and Pledge of Allegiance R. DeLaVergne PUBLIC COMMENT The Children's Board of Hillsborough County welcomes comments from the public.
 R. DeLaVergne

-R. DeLaVergne

-PUBLIC COMMENT

 The Children's Board of Hillsborough County welcomes comments from the public.
-Those who wish to address the Board may do so at this time.
+R. DeLaVergne Those who wish to address the Board may do so at this time.
 Those to address the Board should state their full name and affiliation for the official record.
 In the interest of time, we ask that one person be designated to speak on behalf of a constituency and that all comments are limited to three (3) minutes.